gnevica/Tic-Tac-Toe-Game/README.md

-Tic Tac Toe Game
+Tic Tac Toe Game (C++)

+Description:
-This is a simple console-based Tic Tac Toe game written in C++.
-Players take turns to make a move and the game continues until one player wins or the board is full resulting in a draw.
+A simple console-based Tic Tac Toe game written in C++.
+Two players take turns making moves until one wins or the board is full, resulting in a draw.

-Features
+Features:-

-Two players can play the game.
+Two-player mode — both players can play alternately.

-The game displays the current state of the Tic Tac Toe board after each move.
+Displays the current Tic Tac Toe board after each move.

-Validates user input to ensure valid moves.
+Validates user input to prevent invalid or duplicate moves.

-Declares a winner or a draw at the end of the game.
+Automatically declares a winner or draw at the end of the game.

-How to Play
+How to Play:-

 Enter the names of Player 1 and Player 2 when prompted.

-Player 1 starts the game with 'X'.
+Player 1 starts the game with symbol 'X'.

 Players take turns entering a number from 1 to 9 to place their mark on the board.

+The game continues until:

+One player achieves three marks in a row (win), or

-The game continues until a player wins or the board is full.
+The board is full (draw).